Satori vs. Kensho – Different Forms of Awakening

-I am saying this from my own experience, despite of knowing all this I have always been attached to the idea of enlightenment and that desire kept growing day by day until all my efforts got backfired and the consequence were the undesirable mind states.
+I am saying this from my own experience, despite knowing all this I have always been attached to the idea of enlightenment and that desire kept growing day by day until all my efforts got backfired and the consequence was the undesirable mind states.

 Now I have learned the lesson and I practice meditation or mindfulness just for the purpose of becoming an emotionally healthy person.

-Satori or Kensho, both makes you experience your oneness with “all that is”, but just keep your goal to have more inner peace in your life till that happens naturally.
+Satori or Kensho, both make you experience your oneness with “all that is”, but just keep your goal to have more inner peace in your life till that happens naturally.

 If this post was helpful to you then please spread the word by sharing it on your online social networks.